 \begin{proposition}(\cite[Proposition 2.5]{St01}) If $\mathbf{w}=(s_{i_1},\ldots ,s_{i_\ell})$ is a reduced word for $w$ then $w$ is dominant minuscule if and only if the conditions of \Cref{thm:lminuscule} are satisfied and the last occurrence of each generator in $\mathbf{w}$ is followed by at most one generator that does not commute with it. \end{proposition} The following result is also due to Stembridge. \begin{proposition}(\cite[Lemma 3.1]{St96}) Let $w$ be fully commutative.
 Then $v \mapsto H(v)$ defines an isomorphism of posets $\left\{ v\in W : v\leq_L w \right\} \cong J(H(w))$. \end{proposition}

 Another result of Stembridge is the following. \begin{proposition}(\cite[Corollary 3.4]{St01}) Let $ w $ be minuscule.
-Then $ H(w) $ is a ranked poset. \end{proposition} We will refer to the rank function on $ H(w) $ as \textbf{level}.
+Then $ H(w) $ is a ranked poset. \end{proposition} We will refer to the values of the rank function on $ H(w) $ as \textbf{levels}.
 In terms of the abacus model for the heap, this agrees with the physical notion of level.
-For example in Figure \ref{fig:3412heap}, the bottom bead on runner 2 has level 1, the bead on runner 1 has level 2, the bead on runner 4 has level 3, etc.
+For example in Figure \ref{fig:3412heap}, the bottom bead on runner 2 has level 1, the bead on runner 1 has level 2, the bead on runner 4 has level 3, and so on.